Ahmed-H-N/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

   - We can sample according to empirical frequencies in words corpus which means according to how often different words appears.
 But the problem with that is that we will have more frequent words like _the, of, and..._
   - The best is to sample with this equation (according to authors):
     ![](Images/43.png)
+  - So that's it for the Skip-Gram model.
+In the next video, I want to share with you yet another version of a word embedding learning algorithm that is maybe even simpler than what you've seen so far.
+So in the next video, let's learn about the Glove algorithm.

 #### GloVe word vectors
 - GloVe is another algorithm for learning the word embedding.
 It's the simplest of them.